Seon Power: Club career

 Born in Arima, Power has played club football for Joe Public, Ma Pau, North East Stars and Chainat Hornbill.

 In July 2015 he moved on loan to Dome.

 He then played for Phuket before returning to Trinidad with Central FC.

 In April 2018 it was announced that Power had signed for Ulaanbaatar City FC of the Mongolia Premier League for the 2018 season.

 He returned to Thailand with Krabi FC for the 2019 season, and also spent time with Nara United and Banbueng.

 He signed for Cambodian club Prey Veng FC for the 2021 season.

 International career

-He made his international debut for Trinidad and Tobago in 2007, and has appeared in FIFA World Cup qualifying matches.
+Power made his international debut for Trinidad and Tobago in 2007, and has appeared in FIFA World Cup qualifying matches.